 - support secondary and postsecondary linkages

-- provide the opportunity to obtain an industry-recognized credential or college credits towards a Certificate, Associate, or Baccalaureate degree
+- provide the opportunity to obtain an industry-recognized credential, apprenticeship, or college credits towards a Certificate, Associate, or Baccalaureate degree

-The purchase and installation of vocational training equipment must support High Quality College and Career Pathways in at least three of the following goals:
+The purchase and installation of vocational training equipment must support the organization to meet the Career Pathway needs for the target populations in at least three of the following goals: